Seoul virus: Disease

 Seoul virus infection can cause hemorrhagic fever with renal syndrome (HFRS).
 Symptoms usually occur 12–16 days after exposure and come in five phases: fever, hypotension, low urine production, high urine production, then recovery.
 The disease is hallmarked by acute kidney disease with kidney swelling, excess protein in urine, and blood in urine.
 Early symptoms include fever, headache, lower back pain, nausea, vomiting, diarrhea, bloody stool, and the appearance of spots on the skin.
 During the hypotensive phase, there is a sudden lowering of blood pressure and shock due to microvascular leakage.
 Low urine production then occurs as a result of renal failure.
 As renal function recovers, urine production increases.
 The case fatality rate from SEOV infection is 1–2%.
 In addition to standard HFRS symptoms, SEOV infection may cause hepatitis.
 In more mild cases, the different phases of illness may be hard to distinguish, or some phases may be absent, while in more severe cases, the phases may overlap.

-Seoul virus mainly circulates it China and South Korea but is found worldwide due to the global distribution of its hosts.
+Seoul virus mainly circulates in China and South Korea but is found worldwide due to the global distribution of its hosts.
 It is responsible for approximately 25% of all HFRS cases in the world.
 Infections are most common in spring.
 SEOV infection is diagnosed based on observation of symptoms and testing for hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
 Treatment is supportive in nature and includes intravenous hydration, electrolyte therapy, platelet transfusions, and, in cases of kidney injury or failure, intermittent dialysis and continuous renal replacement therapy.
 Avoiding or minimizing contact with rodents is key to prevent infection.
 In China and South Korea, bivalent vaccines for Seoul virus and Hantaan virus are available for use.
 Repeated infections of hantaviruses have not been observed, so recovering from infection likely grants life-long immunity.